• Martin Thoma

 else:

-print("The list did not containe a prime.")
+print("The list did not contain a prime.")

-Description: Print only every n-th element of an iterable.
+Task: Print only every n-th element of an iterable.

-for element in myList[::n]:
+for element in my_list[::n]:

 Dynamically add properties to objects and classes